 Other forms of therapy encourage clients to take healthy risks by becoming vulnerable and open with their treatment team.
 For example, narrative therapy usually takes the form of a conversation in which a patient tells their story and “re-writes it” by focusing on how they have overcome adversity in the past and can do so in the future.

 This process enhances a person’s drive for success and can help free someone from their own enmeshment with the past.
 It may take multiple attempts with different therapeutic methods to find the one that works best for an individual patient.
-Being able to identify the methods that work for the individual and creating a sense of trust and safety in session is vital in any treatment process.
+Being able to identify the methods that work for the individual and creating a sense of trust and safety in the session is vital in any treatment process.

 A common barrier to treatment is patient resistance, but this can be overcome by trying multiple approaches and remaining flexible.